mongodb/docs-realm/source/includes/api-details/javascript/install/install-supported-platforms-js-ts-description.rst

   it is not possible to build a browser-based web app with this library.
 For front-end web applications, refer to :ref:`sdks-build-for-web`.

-- **Mobile App Development**: For cross-platform mobile app development, use the :ref:`sdks-build-with-react-native`.
+- **Mobile App Development**: For cross-platform mobile app development, refer to :ref:`sdks-build-with-react-native`.